CarolinaKra/Carolina_Portfolio/README.md

 * Strong analytical and quantitative background.
 * Originally from Argentina, academically educated in Israel and in the UK.
 * Degrees: MSc Data Science and AI with distinction, BSc.
 Biotechnology Engineering.
-* +6 months experience as Data Scientist in a software company
+*  +1 years experience as a Data Scientist in a software company, within the Insure-tech sector.
 *  +9 years experience in chemical industries, mainly within the Renewable Energy sector.
 *  +6 years UK-based professional.
 *  Awards: